Catastrophe theory: Cusp catastrophe

 A famous suggestion is that the cusp catastrophe can be used to model the behaviour of a stressed dog, which may respond by becoming cowed or becoming angry.
 The suggestion is that at moderate stress (a > 0), the dog will exhibit a smooth transition of response from cowed to angry, depending on how it is provoked.
 But higher stress levels correspond to moving to the region (a < 0).
 Then, if the dog starts cowed, it will remain cowed as it is irritated more and more, until it reaches the 'fold' point, when it will suddenly, discontinuously snap through to angry mode.
 Once in 'angry' mode, it will remain angry, even if the direct irritation parameter is considerably reduced.

 A simple mechanical system, the "Zeeman Catastrophe Machine", nicely illustrates a cusp catastrophe.
 In this device, smooth variations in the position of the end of a spring can cause sudden changes in the rotational position of an attached wheel.

 Catastrophic failure of a complex system with parallel redundancy can be evaluated based on the relationship between local and external stresses.
 The model of the structural fracture mechanics is similar to the cusp catastrophe behavior.
 The model predicts reserve ability of a complex system.

 Other applications include the outer sphere electron transfer frequently encountered in chemical and biological systems, modelling the dynamics of cloud condensation nuclei in the atmosphere, and modelling real estate prices.

 Fold bifurcations and the cusp geometry are by far the most important practical consequences of catastrophe theory.
 They are patterns which reoccur again and again in physics, engineering and mathematical modelling.

 They produce the strong gravitational lensing events and provide astronomers with one of the methods used for detecting black holes and the dark matter of the universe, via the phenomenon of gravitational lensing producing multiple images of distant quasars.

-The remaining simple catastrophe geometries are very specialised in comparison, and presented here only for curiosity value.
+The remaining simple catastrophe geometries are very specialised in comparison.